CCC-OEI/Online-Readiness/README.md

 ## About the Media Player

-The Online Readiness application was build using [Able Player](https://ableplayer.github.io/ableplayer), a standards-based, fully-accessible, open-source, cross-browser HTML5 media player.
+The Online Readiness application was built using [Able Player](https://ableplayer.github.io/ableplayer), a standards-based, fully-accessible, open-source, cross-browser HTML5 media player.

 ## License